taruntejae/aug-30-oct-04-2021/lab14.md

 #### statement-service-app

-* Create a __statement-service_app__ that runs on 8082 which has one endpoint to insert into statements table
+* Create a __statement-service-app__ that runs on 8082 which has one endpoint to insert into statements table

 ```
 @POST -> /statement (pass the account number, amount and type as request params or body)